danboyle8637/love-of-travel/content/blog/2020/September/don-t-you-hate-it-when-you-feel...taken.md

 feature_image_title_tag: Cat Stuck In Bird Feeder
 post_teaser_copy: I built a sophisticated marketing site only to be blind sided by a limitation that wasn't advertised.
 I was taken!
-draft: true

 ---
 So I have our marketing site and blog running great.

 I'm using NextJS for my framework.
 I love it.

 I'm using Sanity.io for my CMS.
 I thought I loved it.

 Little did I know... they have a trap set and it either forces you to switch services or bite the upgrade from nothing to $200 per month.